starvagrant/schism/README.md

 Bash (it's a shell script)
 The _play_ command (from the Soxi package)
-The _ed_ text editor (often times installed by default on linux) Some songs.
+The _ed_ text editor (often times installed by default on linux) _Python3_ I develop on 3.8.10 and don't guarantee it works on any other version.
+Some songs.
 The play feature needs manual selection of your own songs.

 I'm thinking of allowing the user to select between nano,ed,vim,and